ChesterLZH/Bankruptcy-Exploratory-Data-Analysis-and-prediction-using-Machine-Learning/README.md

 Repository: https://archive.ics.uci.edu/ml/datasets/Taiwanese+Bankruptcy+Prediction

 # <strong>Approach</strong>
-Exploratory data analysis is first used to understand the nature of the data; data distributions and correlations between the data and insilvency risk.<br>
-The results of the analysis is then used to design and tune a Machine Learning Model suitable for predicting the insolvency risk of a company
+Exploratory data analysis is first used to understand the nature of the data; data distributions and correlations between the data and insilvency risk.
+The results of the analysis are then used to design and tune a Machine Learning Model suitable for predicting the insolvency risk of a company

 # <strong>Conclusion</strong>
 WIP